lordmulder/DynamicAudioNormalizer/README.md

 The algorithm used by the Dynamic Audio Normalizer uses a "look ahead" buffer.
 This necessarily requires that – at the beginning of the process – we read a certain minimum number of *input* samples <u>before</u> the first *output* samples can be computed.
 With a more flexible effect interface, like the one used by [SoX](http://sox.sourceforge.net/), the plug-in could request as many input samples from the host application as required, before it starts returning output samples.
 The *VST* interface, however, is rather limited in this regard: VST *enforces* that the plug-in process the audio in small chunks.
 The size of these chunks is *dictated* by the host application.
 Furthermore, VST *enforces* that the plug-in returns the corresponding output samples for each chunk of audio data *immediately* – the VST host won't provide the next chunk of input samples until the VST plug-in has returned the output samples for the previous chunk.
 To the best of our knowledge, there is **no** way to request even more input samples from the VST host!
 Consequently, the **only** known way to realize a "look ahead" buffer with VST is actually <u>delaying</u> all audio samples and returning some "silent" samples at the beginning.

 At least, VST provides the VST plug-in with a method to *report* its delay to the VST host application.
 Unfortunately, to the best of our knowledge, the VST specification lacks a detailed description on how a host application is required to deal with such a delay.
-This means that the actual behaviour totally depends on the individual host application!
+This means that the actual behavior totally depends on the individual host application!
 Anyway, it is clear that, if a VST plug-in reports a delay of N samples, an audio editor **shall** discard the *first* N samples returned by that plug-in.
 Also, the audio editor **shall** feed N samples of additional "dummy" data to the plug-in at the very end of the process – in order to flush the pending output samples.
-In practice, however, it turns out that, while *some* audio editors show the "correct" behaviour, others do **not**.
+In practice, however, it turns out that, while *some* audio editors show the "correct" behavior, others do **not**.
 Those audio editors seem to *ignore* the plug-in's delay, so the audio file will end up shifted and truncated!

 The Dynamic Audio Normalizer VST plug-in *does* report its delay to the VST host application.
 Thus, if you encounter shifted and/or truncated audio after the processing, this means that there is a **bug** in the VST host application.
 And, sadly, the plug-in can do absolutely *nothing* about this.
 Below, there is a non-exhaustive list of audio editors with *proper* VST support.
 Those have been tested to work correctly.
 There also is a list of audio editors with *known problems*.
 Those should **not** be used for VST processing, until the respective developers have fixed the issue…